German Chancellor Olaf Scholz meets with Turkish President Recep Tayyip Erdogan amid Ukraine crisis | DW | 14.03.2022

 German Chancellor Scholz is meeting with his Turkish counterpart days after Turkey hosted high-level talks between Ukraine and Russia.

-Talks between German Chancellor Olaf Scholz and Turkish President Recep Tayyip Erdogan kicked off on Monday.
+Talks between German Chancellor Olaf Scholz and Turkish President Recep Tayyip Erdogan kicked off on Monday, with Erdogan castting doubt on future weapons sales from Russia.

 Scholz arrived in Ankara on Monday and will end his short inaugural trip to Turkey as chancellor the same day, flying back to Berlin on Monday night.